Christopher-Roman/GrowPath/README.md

 #### MVP Functionality:

-*Users will be able to register and create an account to utilize the site *Users will be able to add plants to track
+-Users will be able to add plants to track
-*Users will be able choose what type of entry they are making for a specific plant (i.e. feeding, watering, defoil, etc).
+-Users will be able choose what type of entry they are making for a specific plant (i.e. feeding, watering, defoil, etc).
-*Users will be able to list all entries for a single plant in their garden and sort based on entry type.
+-Users will be able to list all entries for a single plant in their garden and sort based on entry type.
-*Users will have full CRUD on all entries and plants added to their profile.
+-Users will have full CRUD on all entries and plants added to their profile.
-*Users will be able to attach pictures to their entries.
+-Users will be able to attach pictures to their entries.
-*Users will be able to use the app to find information about their plants using API calls
+-Users will be able to use the app to find information about their plants using API calls

 #### Post-MVP Functionality:

-*Users will be able to utilize other accounts to log in utilizing oAuth *Users will be able to set reminder  email/calendar/notifications to care for their plants *Users will be able to export plant data to Excel spreadsheets
+-Users will be able to utilize other accounts to log in utilizing oAuth -Users will be able to set reminder  email/calendar/notifications to care for their plants -Users will be able to export plant data to Excel spreadsheets

 #### Future Commercial Use Functionality:

-*Machine learning to offer suggestions based on data entries *Camera integration and photo recognition to find and treat unhealthy plants or pests *Smart devices to control grow environment (i.e. temperature, RH, pH levels, etc) *Smart irrigation dashboard
+-Machine learning to offer suggestions based on data entries -Camera integration and photo recognition to find and treat unhealthy plants or pests -Smart devices to control grow environment (i.e. temperature, RH, pH levels, etc) -Smart irrigation dashboard

 ### App Tech

-*Ruby on Rails
+-Ruby on Rails
-*PostgreSQL
+-PostgreSQL
-*React Native
+-React Native

 ### App Resources